Jephtha-T/DMS_CW2024/README.md

 ShieldImage
 - image path fixed from shield.jpg to shield.png
 - Now extends ActiveActor instead of ImageView
+- Shield Effect now has a different visual compared to shield item

 Controller
 - IllegalArgumentException and  SecurityException throw removed from launchgame